publicissapient-france/drone_company/README.md

           "longitude": 2.2657060097635626
         }
       },
-      "type": "SPEED_BOOST" <-- Pay attention this parcel is available for every team.
+      "type": "SPEED_BOOST" <-- Pay attention this parcel is available for every teams.
 So check if it'is still vacant "score": 0.1
     }
   ]